nithkish/weather_app/README.md

   ![Alt text](public/screens/landing_page.png "Landing Page")

- If the Geolocation Api is not available in your browser, the below error message appears on loading.
+ If the Geolocation Api is not available in the browser, the below error message appears on loading.

    ![Alt text](public/screens/error.png "Accordian")